 We come off of a busy summer only to see the start of new commitments in the fall.
 Then the holidays follow closely behind, rolling into the lack of motivation in winter.
 Every time we seem to get a routine flowing, something jumps in and throws it off.

-So, how do we find a rhythm that allows us to stay diligent and steadily moving ahead, even when routine is hard to grasp?
+So, how do we find a rhythm that allows us to stay on track, diligently and steadily moving ahead, even when routine is hard to grasp?